ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 (for example, because the underlying counters are not available).
 Instead, it resets the limit counter every second.

-It communicates to the client the limit of 10 quota-units per second always returning the couple RateLimit-Limit and RateLimit-Reset field.
+It communicates to the client the limit of 10 quota units per second always returning the couple RateLimit-Limit and RateLimit-Reset field.

 Request: